kuttaineh/pd/README.md

 ```

 ## Usage
-pd (pronounced: paid) returns a new hourly rate of each day.
+pd (pronounced: paid) returns a new hourly rate of pay each day.
 ```
 pd DAY WORTH
 ```